 - Active Work: Research has shown that sitting all day can contribute to heart disease and other problems.
 Dental assistants get some exercise at work, for example by walking around the office and standing frequently.

-- Flexible Work Schedule: Dental assistants can work full or part time.
+- Flexible Work Hours: Dental assistants can work full or part time.
 This flexibility can be good for working parents.